rascal999/gameboy-emulator/README.md

 gameboy-emulator
 ================

-Gameboy emulator written in C. Does not currently work.
+Gameboy emulator written in C. Not yet complete.